Author Guidelines

 • Conclusion: A succinct summary of the major findings and their broader implications.

-• References: A complete and accurately formatted list of all sources cited within the manuscript.
+• Bibliography: A complete and accurately formatted list of all sources cited within the manuscript.

 5 Typography and Proper Naming Conventions